Course Outline

 Goal:

-To demonstrate knowledge of legal and ethical issues (or risks) in a business by providing a risk management report
+To demonstrate knowledge of legal issues (or risks) in a business by providing a risk management report

 Format: